tsg100/launchpadAPI/README.md

 # launchpadAPI
-A API to control the lights of a Launchpad Mini over MIDI Commands while also beeing able to get commands send by the device.
+An API to control the lights of a Launchpad Mini over MIDI Commands while also beeing able to get commands send by the device.
 In this way you can detect, which buttons were pressed.

 # Functions